 This notice has been produced on behalf of:

-This document tells you about some things that you must, and must not do when you are completing coursework.
+This document tells you about some things that you must and must not do when you are completing your work.

-When you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.
+When you submit any work for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.

 If there is anything that you do not understand, you must ask your teacher or lecturer.

-Coursework provides you with an opportunity to do some independent research into a topic.
-The research you do will involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.
+Controlled assessment will provide you with an opportunity to do some independent research into a topic.
+The research you do may involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.

 The regulations state that:

 “the work which you submit for assessment must be your own”;